SystemRDL/PeakRDL-regblock/docs/props/field.rst

 |OK|

 If true, infers an output signal ``hwif_out..swmod`` that is asserted as the field is being modified by software.
+This can be due to a software write operation, or a software read operation that has clear/set side-effects.

 .. wavedrom::